Cybersecurity is a notoriously difficult topic since most companies think about it AFTER the fact. The decision-making circle goes along the lines:

 As mentioned, the flexibility of investing in your security operations center and scalability options are there today.
 But for simplicity’s sake, we normally suggest the customers consider the following 3 options

 This means that your security partner gradually takes over the majority of security monitoring tasks, provides technology, advises you on prevention strategies, and also reacts to a variety of incidents.
 The in-house IT team focuses on access rights management and making decisions about large incidents.

 In this model, your partner helps you establish the SOC operation, train your people, and does a large knowledge transfer to enable you to run it on your own.
 This works better within a large organization with a multi-skilled IT/security team, which “merely” lacks knowledge of establishing a centralized security operation.

 This is a mix of the above two options, which occurs when a customer needs help with establishing the analytics, SIEM, and process side of SOC while already having and managing majority of security technology on their own.
 “Tell us when there is a problem and we will fix it on our own”.

 The choice of model will affect everything from costs to rollout out speed so some things to consider are:

 - Security technology on hand

 It is likely that your security partner of choice will be open to switching your cooperation model from one to other.
 We, normally, offer customers to run a 2-month long pilot project to allow them to get a feel of the selected option and how their cyber security responsibility will evolve.

-Well, I hope that this has you convinced that beefing up your security with a strong operations centre is both a good idea and not impossible.
-But rather than just going head on and drawing your SOC on paper and then asking for quotes I suggest you start with a look in the mirror of sorts.
+Well, I hope that this has you convinced that beefing up your security with a strong operations center is both a good idea and not impossible.
+But rather than just going head-on and drawing your SOC on paper and then asking for quotes I suggest you start with a look in the mirror of sorts.

 A simple risk and vulnerability audit or a penetration test of your critical systems will tell you exactly where you stand.
 Also, it will be invaluable to visualize the impact of security issues materializing out of the blue aka the cost of doing nothing.